Psychology, BA

 - Knowledge Base of Psychology

-Students will demonstrate understanding of the concepts, theoretical perspectives, empirical findings, and historical trends in psychology. - Research Methods in Psychology
+Students will demonstrate understanding of the concepts, theoretical perspectives, and empirical findings in psychology. - Research Methods in Psychology

 Students will understand and apply research methods in psychology, including research design, data analysis, and interpretation. - Critical Thinking Skills in Psychology